openwallet-foundation/acapy-plugins/redis_events/README.md

-### Description:
+# Redis Events

+## Description

-This plugin provides mechansim to persists both inbound and outbound messages, deliver messages and webhooks, and dispatch events.
+This plugin provides mechanism to persist both inbound and outbound messages, deliver messages and webhooks, and dispatch events.

 For receiving inbound messages, you have an option to either setup a mediator or a relay [supports [direct response](https://github.com/hyperledger/aries-rfcs/tree/main/features/0092-transport-return-route#aries-rfc-0092-transports-return-route)].